-How to make the most of your Krakow walking tour
+How to Make the Most of Your Krakow Walking Tour

-If you have a private guide you can always go further and see something extra – such as a part of the exhibition in the Old Synagogue in the Jewish Quarter in Kazimierz.
+Remember that if you have a private guide you can always go further and see something extra – such as a part of the exhibition in the Old Synagogue in the Jewish Quarter in Kazimierz.

 Images by Mateusz Świercz for Absolute Tours